 Sure, it’s intimidating, but networking well can help you reach your career aspirations and make plenty of friends along the way.
 If you aren’t sure where to start, don’t worry.
 There’s a wealth of networking opportunities within your reach!
 Here are several networking tips to help you get started.

-Internal networking: getting to know your coworkers
+Internal networking tips: getting to know your coworkers

 Internal networking refers to building and maintaining relationships with colleagues in your workplace.
 This is a great way to build your reputation, get to know your coworkers, and spice up your workday.
 After all, who knows where your colleagues will end up?
 They might rise through the ranks and recommend you to their employers — or they might be the one who hires you.